We are working to strengthen corporate governance in order to achieve sustainable growth and increase corporate value.

 The Committee deliberates and reports to the Board of Directors on policies regarding the nomination of directors, the appointment and removal of directors, policies for determining the compensation of individual directors, and the details of the compensation of directors.

-When selecting directors, the Committee deliberates on candidates proposed by the President from a wide range of diverse candidates, irrespective of gender, nationality work history, age, etc. For internal director candidates, the Committee reviews whether they possess the knowledge and experience necessary to manage the company accurately and fairly, as well as outstanding character, insight, ability and a high level of ethics.
+When selecting directors, the Committee deliberates on candidates proposed by the President from a wide range of diverse candidates, without taking into account gender, nationality, work history, age, etc. For internal director candidates, the Committee reviews whether they possess the knowledge and experience necessary to manage the company accurately and fairly, as well as outstanding character, insight, ability, and a high level of ethics.
 The findings are then reported to the Board of Directors.
-Additionally, when selecting candidates for independent directors, the Committee deliberates whether they are capable of supervising the Company's directors and management from an external, independent standpoint, and of providing accurate and appropriate advice based on their extensive experience and broad insight.
-The findings are then reported to the Board of Directors.
-Each committee member approaches the discussions with the mindset of thoroughly evaluating the candidates, including requesting additional evidence if there are any gaps in a candidate's details, and reporting any deficiencies or lack of eligibility to the Board of Directors.
+Additionally, when selecting candidates for independent directors, the Committee deliberates whether they are capable of supervising the Company's directors and management from an external, independent standpoint, and of providing accurate and appropriate advice based on their extensive experience and broad insight.The findings are then reported to the Board of Directors.
+Each committee member approaches the discussions with the mindset of thoroughly evaluating the candidates, including requesting additional information if there are any gaps in a candidate's resume or reporting to the Board of Directors on any insufficient qualifications.

 The System to Promote Sustainability Management

-To promote sustainability management we have created a cross-departmental Sustainability Management Committee, chaired by the President with all board directors and all managing executive officers as committee members, under the direct oversight of the Board of Directors.
+To promote our sustainability management we have created a cross-departmental Sustainability Management Committee, chaired by the President with all board directors and all managing executive officers as committee members, under the direct oversight of the Board of Directors.
 Reporting to the Sustainability Management Committee are seven specialized committees for individual subjects, each chaired by the director responsible for that area.
 The department most closely associated with any given issue acts as the secretariat for the related committee.
 The Sustainability Management Committee’s role is to screen important matters concerning sustainability and the status of activities of specialized committees, and review their progress.

-Date | Main Content |
+| Date | Main Content |

-First May 11, 2023 |
+| First May 14, 2024 |

 |